Sales Tax Registration FAQ

 Can you also handle sales tax return filing?

 We offer a variety of filing plans to fit to your company’s specific needs.
 Click here to schedule a call with our team today.

 Do I have to register for sales tax every year and can I de-register?

 No, you generally do not need to register for a sales tax account each year.
 Once you are registered, you have an account with the State until it is closed.
 It is important to note that some states require you to renew your license on an annual basis, but that only requires a renewal payment once a year.
 While it is possible to de-register, or close, your sales tax account in a state, you will want to consult with a sales tax professional before doing so.
 One of the only clear instances when you should close a sales tax permit in a state, is if you completely close down your business.

-I am an international seller; would I still need to register for sales tax?
+I am an international seller and do not have a physical presence in the United States.
+Do I still need to worry about sales tax?